snac-cooperative/snac_eac_cpf_utils/readme.md

 Building your own list of WorldCat agency codes
 -----------------------------------------------

 The file worldcat_code.xml is used by the XLST to resolve agency codes without going out to the internet each time.
-Essentially, this whole process is a way to cache the agency code data.
+Essentially, this process of building your own list is a way to cache the agency code data.

 Included in the repository is worldcat_code.xml which is a data file of the unique WorldCat agency codes found in our largest corpus of MARC records.
 Your agency codes may vary.
 You can prepare your own